jre/mcmapper/README.md

 is, for example, `/var/www/html/` then you might want to copy the webapp into `/var/www/html/mc/` and the map data into `/var/www/html/mc/data/`

-`java -jar mcmapper-backend.jar /path/to/my/worlds.json /var/www/html/mc/data/`
+`java -jar mcmapper-backend.jar convert-map /path/to/my/worlds.json /var/www/html/mc/data/`

 ### To develop the webapp